impress/impress.js/DOCUMENTATION.md

 ### Current Active Step (.active class)

-The `.active` class is added to the [Step Element](#step-element) that is currently visible in the center of the camera perspective.
+The `.active` class is added to the [Step Element](#step-element) that is currently visible at the center of the camera.

 **Example:**